How Can You Assess a Company's Morality and Management Before Joining?

 Rajiv Madan

-I am also agree with Shiva that during interview lots of commitment, professionalism shown but when u joined the company the picture is totally changed.
+I also agree with Shiva that during the interview, a lot of commitment and professionalism are shown.
+However, when you join the company, the picture is totally changed.

 Rajiv